automata-network/automata-dcap-attestation/evm/docs/OnChainQuoteAttestation.md

 The `fmspc` value obtained in Step 3.2.2 is used to fetch the appropriate TCB Info collateral via the PCCS Router.

 The TCB Info contains a list of TCB Statuses with sets of CPU SVNs, known as the TCB Level.
-The CPU SVNs extracted from the PCK Certificate must match with the ones that is highest in the TCB Level.
+The CPU SVNs extracted from the PCK Certificate must match the one that is highest in the TCB Level.
 The status indicated in the matching TCB Level is the **FMSPC TCB** Status.

 An additional step is required for TDX quotes.
 This involves checking the `TEE_TCB_SVN` values with the TDX Module and Identities fields found in the TCB Info.
 This step yields the **TDX TCB** Status.